-The bill amends existing legislation in New Jersey concerning broadband telecommunications services provided by local units, specifically removing the requirement that these services be offered exclusively through a wireless community network.
-By deleting references to "via a wireless community network," the bill broadens the scope for local units to deliver broadband services through various means, enhancing their flexibility in service provision.
-Additionally, it updates legal language to clarify the definitions and responsibilities of local governing bodies regarding broadband telecommunications infrastructure.
+The bill amends existing New Jersey legislation concerning broadband telecommunications services provided by local units, specifically removing the requirement that these services be offered exclusively through a wireless community network.
+By deleting references to "via a wireless community network," the bill broadens the scope for local units, allowing them to utilize various methods for delivering broadband services.
+It also updates legal language to clarify the definitions and responsibilities of local governing bodies regarding broadband telecommunications infrastructure.
+Additionally, local units are mandated to develop a comprehensive plan before providing broadband services, ensuring that all financial and operational aspects are considered and made available for public review.

 Statutes affected: